 In The Collection, "a jealous husband confronts a rival, whom his wife may or may not have met.
 In The Lover, a couple calmly plans for their scheduled infidelity.

 In Pinter’s darkly comic world of revealing silences and pregnant pauses, the characters—and the audience—never know quite where they stand, embracing reality and fantasy with equal conviction."

-Studio Theatre will present Dominique Morisseau's play Skeleton Crew, directed by Patricia McGregor, beginning September 6.The play is set at one of the last auto-stamping plants in Detroit, where rumors are spreading about a plant shutdown.
+Studio Theatre is presenting Dominique Morisseau's play Skeleton Crew, directed by Patricia McGregor, thru October 8.The play is set at one of the last auto-stamping plants in Detroit, where rumors are spreading about a plant shutdown.

 The play is said to be "a timely and searing portrait of the American working class."Morisseau has been called "one of the most significant and talented emerging African-American voices in the theatre."

-Woolly Mammoth Theatre will present The Arsonistsby Max Frisch, as newly translated by Alistair Beaton, and directed by Michael John Garcés, September 5-October 8.It’s the story of a man who is a respected member of his community with a loving wife and a flourishing business.
+Woolly Mammoth Theatre is presenting The Arsonistsby Max Frisch, as newly translated by Alistair Beaton, and directed by Michael John Garcés, thru October 8.It’s the story of a man who is a respected member of his community with a loving wife and a flourishing business.

-Company members Kimberly Gilbert, Tim Getman, and Emily Townley will also star in the production.
+Company members Kimberly Gilbert, Tim Getman, and Emily Townley also star in the production.

 Image below:From The Arsonists - Photo by Scott Suchman